jerbarnes/multitask_negation_for_targeted_sentiment/README.md

 ### Creating detailed sentiment analysis results
-**THIS IS NOT IN THE PAPER AND IS ONLY EXPERIMENTAL AT THE MOMENT** The results in the paper that are associated with Distinct Sentiment (DS) and Strict Text ACcuracy (STAC) are created using the following script.
+**THIS IS NOT IN THE PAPER AND IS ONLY EXPERIMENTAL AT THE MOMENT** The results created here are Distinct Sentiment (DS) and Strict Text ACcuracy (STAC) using the following script.
 The results that the script generates for those metrics/subsets are stored in the following JSON file.

 ``` bash
 python scripts/generate_detailed_sentiment_results.py ./data/results/en/ ./data/results/detailed_sentiment_results.json